tvallotton/sqlc-python-asyncpg/README.md

 ### Type overrides

-By default, `sqlc-python-asyncpg` uses the native types returned by the `asyncpg` drive.
+By default, `sqlc-python-asyncpg` uses the native types returned by the `asyncpg` driver.
 Some of these may be inconvenient or incompatible with your codebase.
 This plugin lets you override them as needed:

 ```yaml
 options: